Our working forests contribute to climate change solutions

 What is the Challenge?

 Climate change has the potential to cause enormous disruptions in our world, affecting everything from how we do business to our own well-being and the health of ecosystems around the planet.
-Despite a short-term decrease in carbon dioxide (CO2) emissions due to the COVID-19 pandemic, the concentration of CO2 remains at record levels, and 2020 is still on track to be the hottest year on record.
-And as global temperatures climb, changes in surface temperature and precipitation trends are leading to the increased frequency and intensity of extreme weather events and a loss of biodiversity.
-Sea level rise, rising ocean temperatures and changes to standard growing seasons present challenges to our coastal communities and forests around the world.
-Risks to society, including to food security, water supply and economic growth, are also becoming increasingly likely and severe.
+Despite a short-term decrease in carbon dioxide (CO2) emissions due to the COVID-19 pandemic, the concentration of CO2 remains at record levels, and 2020 was the second-hottest year on record.
+As global temperatures climb, changes in surface temperature and precipitation trends are leading to the increased frequency and intensity of extreme weather events, wildfires and a loss of biodiversity.
+Sea level rise, rising ocean temperatures and changes to standard growing conditions present challenges to our coastal communities and forests around the world.
+Risks to society, including threats to food security, water supply and economic growth, are also increasingly likely and severe.

-To avoid the worst projected impacts, the Intergovernmental Panel on Climate Change has stressed the need to limit global warming to no more than 1.5°C — and all pathways to limit warming rely on reducing and removing CO2 from the atmosphere.
+To avoid the worst projected impacts, the Intergovernmental Panel on Climate Change has stressed the need to limit global warming to no more than 1.5°C — and all pathways to limit warming rely on reducing greenhouse gas emissions and removing CO2 from the atmosphere.

 What do we want to achieve by 2030?